 The State has pledged, as security for revenue bonds issued by the North Carolina Turnpike Authority (NCTA), net revenues from the operation of the Triangle Expressway System and the Monroe Connector System.
-As of June 30, 2020, the Triangle Expressway had \$1.432 billion of Appropriation and Revenue bonds payable and the Monroe Expressway had \$485 million of Appropriation and Revenue bonds payable.
-For the Senior Lien and Toll Revenue bonds, specific revenues pledged consist of toll revenues and all other income derived from the operation of the Triangle Expressway and the Monroe Expressway.
+As of June 30, 2020, the Triangle Expressway had \$1.432 billion of Appropriation and Revenue bonds payable and the Monroe Expressway had \$485 million of Appropriation and Revenue bonds, specific revenues pledged consist of toll revenues and all other income derived from the operation of the Triangle Expressway and the Monroe Expressway.
 For the State Annual Appropriation Revenue Bonds, specific revenues pledged consist of federal interest subsidy payments and investment income.